Suhaibinator/URouter/README.md

 ### Using Generic Routes

-URouter supports generic routes for type-safe request and response handling:
+SRouter supports generic routes for type-safe request and response handling:

 ```go
 // Define request and response types